ladybirdweb/faveo-server-images/docs/installation/providers/enterprise/ubuntu-redis.md

 ```

 ## Enable Redis in Faveo
-After Redis installation is complete, follow these instruction to configure Redis with Faveo.[Configuration of Redis with Faveo](https://support.faveohelpdesk.com/show/enable-redis-in-faveo)
+After Redis installation is complete, follow these instruction to configure Redis with Faveo.
+[Configuration of Redis with Faveo](https://support.faveohelpdesk.com/show/enable-redis-in-faveo)